A topic from the subject of Biochemistry in Chemistry.

 Various equipment and techniques are used to study vitamins and cofactors, including:

-• Spectrophotometry: Used to measure the concentration of vitamins and cofactors in samples.
+• Spectrophotometry: Used to measure the concentration of vitamins and cofactors in samples based on their light absorption properties.

-• Chromatography: Used to separate and identify different vitamins and cofactors.
+• Chromatography (HPLC, GC): Used to separate and identify different vitamins and cofactors based on their physical and chemical properties.

 • Enzyme assays: Used to measure the activity of enzymes and determine their cofactor requirements.